artisticMink/OpenRouterImportForSillyTavern/README.md

 3. Open the 'OpenRouter Chat Import' drawer
 4. Click on import

+When the import process is complete the page will refresh.
+You can now select the character, go to 'Manage Chat Files' and select the new chat.

 ## Features

 Chats can be added to existing characters.
 If there is no character with the given name, a new character will be created.
 If a system prompt is present, it will be added to the new character as a character-specific system prompt.